devJFK/devJFK/README.md

 # Nice to meet ya!

 ## About Me:
 Hey, I'm JFK.
-I'm a freelance software developer based out of the United States.
-Feel free to contact me on Discord @JFK#0616 or on [Telegram](https://t.me/realJFK)
+I'm a freelance software developer.
+Feel free to contact me on Discord @JFK#1276 or on [Telegram](https://t.me/realJFK)

 ***